albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 This tutorial will show how to create a simple flight plan based on the map and its context menus.

-The flight plan included in the *Little Navmap* directory:
+The flight plan included in the *Little Navmap* installation directory:
 ``.../Little Navmap/etc/Tutorial VFR Meythet (LFLP) to Challes-les-Eaux (LFLE).pln``.

 The airport names might differ depending on simulator.